jst-seminar-rostlab-tum/personio-foundation-coachai/backend/README.md

    ```

 #### Important Notes
-- Currently Phone Authentication is supabase is activated, However it s not implemented in this backend folder since login funcitonnality is not ready in Nextjs.
-(16.05.2025)
 - Implementation will proceed once Next.js login functionality is ready
 - The current `twilio_service.py` is for demonstration purposes only!
 - This step is done BUT: To see how to setup twilio with supabase check https://supabase.com/docs/guides/auth/phone-login?showSmsProvider=Twilio#! .
 To set it in the CSEE x Personio Supabase account contact TA or META team